zheng-wang/irontest/README.md

 The build itself can interact with SOAP/HTTP web services and H2 databases.
 To enable interacting with other types of systems such as Oracle database or WebSphere MQ, please refer to this [wiki page](https://github.com/zheng-wang/irontest/wiki/Interact-with-Other-Systems).

 ## Launch
-Prerequisites: JRE 1.7.x (or 1.8.x).
-JRE 9 is not supported for now.
+Prerequisites: JRE (Java SE Runtime Environment) 8 or above.

 To launch Iron Test application, cd to `<IronTest_Home>` and run below command